NVentimiglia/Unity3d-Async-Task/README.md

  - Tasks support return results.
  - Wait for your tasks to complete in a coroutine or as a thread blocking call
  - Grace full exception handling (IsFaulted ?)
- - Windows, Mac, Ios, Android.
-May have issues on WebGL as it does not support threading (but coroutine should work fine.)
+ - Works on Windows, Mac, Ios, Android
+ - May have issues on WebGL as it does not support threading (but coroutine should work fine.)

 ## Structure